-In this talk, I present various use-cases of artificial intelligence in healthcare that are set to dramatically change the clinical practice.
-I explain the main challenges of integrating AI in hospitals and clinical workflows including interpretability of deep learning models.
+Behrooz Hashemian shares various use cases of artificial intelligence in healthcare that are set to dramatically change the clinical practice.
+Behrooz outlines the main challenges of integrating AI in hospitals and clinical workflows, including interpretability of deep learning models.
 Interpretability is not only important for integration but also essential for improving the model by showing why it fails, increasing the security by discovering the edge cases, and verifying the reliability and transferability of the models by reasoning about the decision process.
-Then, I review interpretability methodologies, from feature visualization to saliency maps and deconvolution, and discuss their power and limitation.
-Finally, I demonstrate how we have exploited these state-of-the-art methods for characterizing different lesions in medical images and paving the road for adoption and integration of AI in hospitals.
+Behrooz reviews interpretability methodologies, from feature visualization to saliency maps and deconvolution, and discusses their power and limitation.
+He concludes by demonstrating how he and his team have exploited these state-of-the-art methods for characterizing different lesions in medical images, paving the way for adoption and integration of AI in hospitals.

-Dr. Behrooz Hashemian is senior machine learning scientist at the MGH & BWH Center for Clinical Data Science, where he is responsible for developing and implementing state-of-the-art machine learning models to address various clinical use cases by leveraging medical imaging data, clinical time-series data and electronic health records.
-Prior to CCDS, Dr. Hashemian worked at MIT, Senseable City Lab, as Chief Data Officer with focus on innovative implementation of big data analytics and artificial intelligence in smart cities.
+Behrooz Hashemian is Vice President of Artificial Intelligence at VideaHealth.
+Previously, he was lead machine learning scientist at the MGH & BWH Center for Clinical Data Science, where he was responsible for developing and implementing state-of-the-art machine learning models to address various clinical use cases by leveraging medical imaging data, clinical time series data, and electronic health records, and chief data officer at the MIT Senseable City Lab, where he focused on innovative implementation of big data analytics and artificial intelligence in smart cities.